SC KIDS

 III.
 EDUCATION

-Third, with support from the National Science Foundation, we have developed a field course that brings students from the United States to the Solomon Islands.
+Third, with support from the National Science Foundation, we developed a field course that brings students from the United States to the Solomon Islands.
 This course will expose students to basic ecological and evolutionary theory, as well as explicit training in field research techniques and development of outreach programs.
 This course provides substantial revenue to local communities.
 Further, we have plans to expand this course to include students from the Solomon Islands National University, thereby training future leaders of the Solomon Islands.

-UM student, Chrsitne DeSilva, learns how to identify and mount butterflies during a Study Abroad course held at the Nafinua Resaerch Station in Makira, Solomon Islands (Summer 2013).
+Undergraduate student, Chrsitne DeSilva, learns how to identify and mount butterflies during a Study Abroad course held at the Nafinua Resaerch Station in Makira, Solomon Islands (Summer 2013).

 Gili

-UM student, Gilbert Serein, presents the results of his independent project to the class during a Study Abroad course held at the Nafinua Resaerch Station in Makira, Solomon Islands (Summer 2015).
+Undergraduate student, Gilbert Serein, presents the results of his independent project to the class during a Study Abroad course held at the Nafinua Resaerch Station in Makira, Solomon Islands (Summer 2015).

 IV.
 CAPACITY BUILDING AND EMPOWERMENT